thatcatfromspace/ChatPDF/README.md

 ### Project Overview

 This project is a React-based web application that allows users to upload PDF files and interact with a chatbot.
-The application uses several components and libraries to provide a seamless user experience.
+The application uses several components and libraries to provide a seamless user experience in conversation.

 **A live demo is available at [https://ai-planet-chatbot.vercel.app](https://ai-planet-chatbot.vercel.app)!**